telerik/blazor-docs/knowledge-base/treeview-change-expand-collapse-icons.md

         d: path("m158.059 129.941 126.06 126.06-126.06 126.061L192 416l160-159.999L192 96z");
 </style>

-@* If your Telerik.UI.for.Blazor version is below 4.3.0, use this CSS. *@
+@* In Telerik.UI.for.Blazor version below 4.3.0, the components use Font icons by default.
+Use this CSS for versions prior to 4.3.0. *@
 @* Copy the unicode of your desired icon from the Progress Design System - https://www.telerik.com/design-system/docs/foundation/iconography/icon-list/ *@

 @* <style>